When it comes to reaping telemedicine benefits, things can get complex:

 In her words, “not all problems can be managed via telemedicine, but for those that can, it is very convenient.”
 If your practice specializes in treating conditions that can be diagnosed and managed remotely, telehealth is an essential investment.

 Támara Hill uses telemedicine to make patients feel more comfortable

 Támara Hill is a clinical trauma therapist, consultant, and author who works with children and adolescents dealing with mood disorders, trauma, and other behavioral disorders.
 She also works with adults dealing with grief, loss, and/or major life transitions.

 She’s offered telehealth services for over two years to meet her patients where they are and make the process of providing care and counseling as easy for them as possible.

 “I think there is a big future for telemedicine.”

 Hill’s experience with counseling young children, however, has taught her that telemedicine might not be right for every patient: “No child can sit still for 1 hour to do a session on their phone.
 They won’t connect.”

-According to a recent survey of patients we conducted in 2017, telemedicine is a great way to make them happy.
-It’s also a very useful way to find, connect with and serve patients, according to Hill and Drs.
+Telemedicine is a very useful way to find, connect with, and deliver patient healthcare, according to Hill and Drs.
 Mayer and Olp, but first you need to understand which applications best fit your practice and your patients’ needs.

-Fortunately, there are telemedicine software providers that allow you to choose which features to utilize and which ones to save for later, and many of these vendors can grow with your practice as you and your patients become more comfortable using remote health care software.
+Fortunately, there are telemedicine software providers that allow you to choose which features to utilize and which ones to save for later, and many of these platforms can grow with your practice as you and your patients become more comfortable using remote healthcare software.